notsqdq/notsqdq/README.md

 ## Welcome to my GitHub ! :D

-- 👋 Nice to meet you !
+- 👋 Pleased to meet you !
 My name is Ilias and I am 23 a years old network engineer based in Paris.
 - 🎓 Just finished my Network Engineer Degree, currently looking for a job or an apprenticeship to pursue.
 - ⏰ Available right now !
 - 👩🏻‍💻Server Administration : Windows Server / Linux